Flabadafadis/WSRE-Cold-Calls/README.md

 Links: [How do you value it?](#how-do-you-value-it) • [Fees / closing costs?](#fees--closing-costs)

 ### I want top dollar / retail.
 “If retail is the priority, listing may be better.
-If speed and convenience matter more, we could be a fit.”
+If speed and convenience matter more, we could be a better fit.”
 Links: [I’ll just list it.](#ill-just-list-it) • [Can you close fast?](#can-you-close-fast)

 ### Not interested.